 This article aims to make sense of the formulating process.

-In order to get the best result you need to understand the different phase, that your lotion will go through.
+In order to get the best result, you need to understand the different phases that your lotion will go through.

-Don’t worry if your confused about the different phases involved when making your formulas, this is something we discuss in step 5 which you can read all about here.
+Don’t worry if you’re confused about the different phases involved when making your formulas, this is something we discuss in step 5 which you can read all about here.

 Heat to 70C and keep at that temperature for around 20 minutes

-This is known as the oil phase, in this phase, oil soluble ingredients are going to be mixed together, oils, butters, emulsifiers and thickeners, all work well together as oils.
+This is known as the oil phase where oil-soluble ingredients will be mixed together – oils, butters, emulsifiers, and thickeners, all work well together as oils.

-Oils can be used on their own, or they can be a basic mixture of oil and butters, obviously this will all depend on the texture and feel of the product you require.
+Oils can be used alone or they can be a basic mixture of oil and butters, obviously, this will all depend on the texture and feel of the end product you require.

 It is wise to ask yourself whether or not you want your skin creams to have a dry or oily skin feel.